ashishkumarqait/proxy_script/README.md

 ### Troubleshooting

-   - If you are getting 401 errors for api, check either your credentials are wrong or your session is expired. correct username and password in case those are wrong, if still not working probably your session is expired, try again by deleteing **cookie.txt** file in **supplier_proxy** root, if still not working raise a issue.
+   - If you are getting 401 errors for api, check either your credentials are wrong or your session is expired. correct username and password in case those are wrong, if still not working probably your session is expired, try again by deleteing **cookie.txt** file in **supplier_proxy** root, if still not working, raise an issue.

    - If API requests are not being intercepted by proxy server, check the API base_url/host in **suppplier-spa** application.